evanwill/web-cites/content/1-citing.md

 ---
-title: Citing
+title: Web Archive Citations
-nav: true
+nav: Citing
 lazyload: true
 ---

-# Web Archive Citations

 Using web archive links in your citations helps ensure the evidence you reference does not disappear, maintaining the integrity of your scholarship *and* contributing important resources to web archives.